anmolkhurana/salesforce-lwc-apex-todo-app/README.md

 ### This todo App brings in 3 features:
 1. Add a Todo task
 2. Delete a Todo Task
-3. Refresh the Todo List UI list when ever there's any changes in the server
+3. Refresh the Todo List when ever there's any changes in the server so as to sync UI and Server without a page reload

 Components are build using LWC and backend controllers are Apex classes.